odCat/gtypist/lessons/ktdvorak_abcd.typ

-D:Nina and Dana hit the astonished attendee on the head in unison :Auntie Edith tends to hint that Edna heeds the ideas due to Satan :The idea that nineteen studious Dadaists assisted Einstein is asinine :Todd hesitated in his Datsun then hit the Honda in the side in an instantaneous THUD *:LESSON9_D7
+D:Nina and Dana hit the astonished attendee on the head in unison :Auntie Edith tends to hint that Edna heeds the ideas due to Satan :The idea that nineteen studious Dadaists assisted Einstein is asinine :Todd hesitated in his Datsun then hit the Honda in the side in an instantaneous *:LESSON9_D7
 I:(7)
-D:The thesis that Dante dated Death is as inane as the attitude that Sade stood on Sadness :A destitute Sudanese assassin insists that sainthood is indeed a handout to heathenish idiots :A thousand nude deadheads sustained hideous headstands as studious atheists dissented and seethed G:E_LESSON9
+D:The thesis that Dante dated Death is as inane as the attitude that Sade stood :A destitute Sudanese assassin insists that sainthood is indeed a handout to :A thousand nude deadheads sustained hideous headstands as studious atheists G:E_LESSON9

 *:S_LESSON10